jjwithanr/obsidian_bible_study/docs/New Testament/1 Peter/1Peter4.md

 #### v.2
 >As a result, he does not live the rest of his earthly life for evil human desires, but rather for the will of God.

+#### v.3
+>For you have spent enough time in the past doing what pagans choose to do--living in debauchery, lust, drunkenness, orgies, carousing and detestable idolatry.

+#### v.4
+>They think it strange that you do not plunge with them into the same flood of dissipation, and they heap abuse on you.

+#### v.5
+>But they will have to give account to him who is ready to judge the living and the dead.

+Christians are supported in their stand against the ungodly life by the truth of the coming judgement.
+In both OT and NT, God is the Judge.
+Yet the NT also shows that the Father has given judgement into Jesus' hands ([Jn 5:22-23](John5#v.22-23)).
+This judgement is near (4:7); it will be universal, for it will embrace all the living and the dead.
+In it unbelievers will have to given an account of their lives and will not be able to withstand the divine scrutiny (cf. [Ps 1:5-6](Psalm1#v.5)).
+#edwinblum

+#### v.6
+>For this is the reason the gospel was preached even to those who are now dead, so that they might be judged according to men in regard to the body, but live according to God in regard to the spirit.

 #### v.7
 >The end of all things is near.
 Therefore be clear minded and self-controlled so that you can pray.